zajrik/option_result/README.md

   None() => 'User has no email set.'
 });

-// Pattern matching with switch is exhaustive for Result and Option, so the compiler
+// Pattern matching with switch is exhaustive for Option and Result, so the compiler
 // will give you warnings/errors to make sure you're providing cases for all potential
 // values for Ok()/Some(), either directly or via a default case, and for Err()/None(),
 // again either directly or via a default case